 I wish, there was more time to inhale the natural beauty of the lake, the sights and sounds of nature and the great outdoors.
 The countryside teams with wildlife: moose, caribou, black bears, salmon, trout, birds and other animals.
 Truly, something for everyone – the nature enthusiast, photographer, eco-tourist, hunter and anyone who would like to get-a-way from it all without having to “rough it” since there is a sauna, billiards room, hot tub, library, fitness equipment and more…

 Check out their website and see it for yourself: http://www.tuckamorelodge.com/

 A Recommended Rural Retreat –

-Posted on July 19, 2010, in Cuisine, Landscapes/Geography and tagged Caribou, cuisine, fishing, Hunting, Main Brook, Moose, Newfoundland, Retreat, Rural, Traditional Food, Tuckamore, Wilderness.
+Posted on July 19, 2010, in Food & Beverage, Nature and tagged Caribou, cuisine, fishing, Hunting, Main Brook, Moose, Newfoundland, Retreat, Rural, Traditional Food, Tuckamore, Wilderness.
 Bookmark the permalink.
 Leave a comment.